 In situations where a client requires assistance, but is unable to afford the fees, concessionary rates or a payment plan may be available – please enquire if this applies to you.

-For consultations conducted at my office, you can pay on a session-by-session basis at the end of each consultation, either by cash or credit/debit card.
+For consultations conducted at my office, you can pay by direct bank transfer, credit/debit card or cash.
 For online consultations, you can pay by direct bank transfer and I ask that you do this in advance of the consultation.